aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Noise fraction
      - The threshold for the fraction of the maximum value to use for the PSF image noise floor.
 Values have the noise floor subtracted; negatives are set to zero.
 The noise floor reduces the contribution of noise at the edge of the image to the image sum.
 Used when approximating the Gaussian from the integral.

+   * - Show PSF
+     - Options to display the PSF after application of the noise floor.
+Can use a render of the PSF or sampling from the PSF as a distribution.
+Note that rendering uses biliear interpolation of a cumulative sum image.
+Floating-point rounding errors may produce artifacts at very low probability densities.
+Sampling will show speckled noise at low ``PSF samples``.

+   * - PSF samples
+     - The number of samples to create the output PSF image.
+For rendering mode the PSF probability density is multiplied by the provided value.

    * - Fit mode
      - The method to use to estimate the HWHM.
 Approximate the integral of a 2D Gaussian at HWHM; Project the PSF in the X and Y dimensions and fit a 1D Gaussian to the projections; Fit a 2D Gaussian.